keithalpichi/practical-elixir/CONTRIBUTING.md

   assert 1 == 1
 end
 ```
- - where the `:pending` tags allow the user to run select test cases
+ - where the `:pending` tags allow the user to exclude select test cases

 ## [Exercise Requirements](#exercise)
 ---